 10. If in doubt, throw it out!

-If you or a loved one has become sickened with food poisoning, you may want to contact the food poisoning lawyers at our law firm, as you may be entitled to compensation by filing a lawsuit.
+If you or a loved one has become sickened with food poisoning, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new food poisoning lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.